Outdoor pest control is something that crosses all our minds at some point.

 How to get rid of ants at a picnic or BBQ

 Firstly, let’s start by dispelling a popular myth.
-If you have read a couple other articles on getting rid of ants at your picnic before coming here, then you will defiantly have read that ants will not cross a chalk line.
-This has been proven to be incorrect and is believed to be a myth started due to the fact ants wouldn’t cross a line of “Chinese chalk” which has now been banned due to it being laced with insecticide.
-View the childrens experiment below to see this in action, and to give you tips on other powders you can use to keep ants out.
+If you have read a couple other outdoor pest control articles on getting rid of ants at your picnic before coming here, then you will defiantly have read that ants will not cross a chalk line.
+This has been proven to be incorrect and is believed to be a myth started due to the fact ants wouldn’t cross a line of “Chinese chalk”.
+This has now been banned due to it being laced with insecticide.
+View the children’s experiment below to see this in action.
+And to give you tips on other powders you can use to keep ants out.

 Ants seem to instinctively know if they climb the legs on your picnic table that they are going to find food.
 So a great idea to keep ants away if you’re using a picnic table is to place the legs in plastic cups of water (or frisbees if the legs are rather fat).
 Ants can’t swim and will now drown if they try to scale your picnic table.